5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbstf.md

 to serve some simple media objects.
 This simulates a media server or CDN that would be provided by the MBS Application Provider (AF/AS).

-To start the *Express* mock media server you will need to do the following things.
+You can install and run the *Express* mock media server directly or via Docker:

+#### Option 1: Running the Express server outside of Docker

 1. Clone the rt-mbs-examples repository:
    ```bash